Exploring Patagonia – Mystical Island of Chiloe, Chile

 The next one is the story about El Caleuche – a phantom ship that sails around the island at night.
 It shows up as a bright beautiful ship with the sounds of a party and it is crewed by the drowned who are brought to the ship by mermaids.
 They also say that warlocks are making parties on this ship and the evil mermaids are bringing the bodies of sailors.

-And the third one is the legend of El Imbunche – a first-born son less than nine days old that was kidnapped by, or sold by his parents to, a Brujo (sorcer) who transformed the child by breaking his right leg and twisting it over his back.
+And the third one is the legend of El Imbunche – a first-born son less than nine days old that was kidnapped by, or sold by his parents to, a Brujo (sorcerer) who transformed the child by breaking his right leg and twisting it over his back.
 When the boy was three months old his tongue is forked and magic cream was applied over the boy’s back to cause thick hairs.
-During its first months the Invunche was fed on black cat’s milk and goat flesh, and then with human flesh from cemeteries.
-Although, this stories sound scary, they are still just part of mythology and legends.
+During its first months, the Invunche was fed on black cat’s milk and goat flesh, and then with human flesh from cemeteries.
+Although these stories sound scary, they are still just part of mythology and legends.

 THE AVERAGE COST OF CAR, FOOD, ACCOMMODATION AND SIGHTSEEING: